alphagov/govuk-infrastructure/README.md

-**This is a discovery.
+**This is an alpha.
+This code does not represent production infrastructure.
 For the canonical source of GOV.UK's infrastructure, see [alphagov/govuk-aws](https://github.com/alphagov/govuk-aws) and [alphagov/govuk-puppet](https://github.com/alphagov/govuk-puppet) repos.**

 ### Usage